Propagation for Schr\"odinger operators with potentials singular along a hypersurface: On the bicharacteristic flow

 \subsection{The bicharacteristic flow in the hyperbolic set}

 We first consider the bicharacteristic flow along trajectories which pass through the hypersurface, $Y$, transversally.
-To do this, we employ normal coordinates with respect to the hypersurface $Y$, with $x$ denoting the signed distance to $Y$ and $y=(y_1,\dots, y_{d-1})$ tangential variables, so that the metric takes the form
+To do this, we employ normal coordinates with respect to the hypersurface $Y$, with $x$ denoting the signed distance to $Y$ and $y=(y_1,\dots, y_{d-1})$ tangential variables, so that the metric (which we recall is, by hypothesis, everywhere $\mathcal{C}^\infty$ and nondegenerate) takes the form